 - Match number cards from a card deck or game of Uno with dots on dominoes.
 Find every number combination on the dominoes.

 - Encourage one-to-one counting with clip cards.
-Kids count groups of objects and clip the numeral that matches to the correct quantity.
+Kids count groups of objects and clip the numeral that matches the correct quantity.

 Build Number Sense with Number of the Day

-- Learn about a specific number for each day that you have been at school.
+- Learn about a specific number for each day you have been at school.
 Teach and dissect that number during calendar time.
 Represent that number on a number line, count to that number, show that number with straws or cubes, etc.

 - Use a number of the day poster or anchor chart to break numbers down.
 Create your number of the day poster with the FREE poster templates.